joshooaj/MuxMinus/ISSUES.md

 ## Open Issues

-### Users cannot change the name or email

-Users should be able to modify their name or email address, or delete their account completely.

-### Remove email address from welcome message in header

-The user doesn't need to see their email address at the top of the page

 ### API Support

 Allow users to generate an API key and use the service through a REST api.

-### Admin Page

-Build an admin page where I can see all the users, how many credits they have remaining, disable their accounts, or modify the number of credits in their account, and manage their completed jobs (download, or delete the job, or delete the files and mark them as expired).

-### Bulk Upload

-Allow user to upload a folder of files and if they have enough credits, process them all.

 ### Add SSO